OfficeDev/Microsoft-Teams-Samples/samples/release-management/nodejs/README.md

 createdDate: "28-04-2022 00:15:15"
 ---

-# Bot with SharePoint file to view in Teams file viewer
+# Bot to created group chat and send task notfication using Azure webhooks.

 This is a sample application which demonstarates how to create a webhook on [Azure DevOps](https://dev.azure.com) and connect with Teams bot that creates a group chat and send workitems details.